 Make sure you have enough screenwash in the tank.
 The screenwash concentration must be suitable for cold conditions in the winter.
 Not all variants and brands are the same so look for the temperature it protects down to.
 The minimum protection you want is down to -35°C at a dilution of one part screenwash to one part water.
 Wiper blades can become frozen to the glass in winter, so take care when freeing them up.

 Check the condition of your tyres to make sure that the tyre tread is deep enough.
 Use this handy RAC tyre tread guide if necessary.

 Check the tyre pressure often, and make sure to look out for any splits or bulges.

 If you live in an area at high risk of snow consider buying winter tyres or snow socks which give your vehicle greater traction and control.

 If there is a storm approaching, snow on the road or icy conditions outside, first consider if your journey is really necessary.
-If you’re unsure, a good place to start is the Met Office Cold Weather Alert site which runs from 01 November - 31 March each year.
+If you’re unsure, a good place to start is the Met Office Cold Weather Alert website which runs from 1 November to 31 March every year.
 If the warning level is yellow, amber or red, or police have closed roads near you, think twice before heading out.
 Another useful resource is the Highways Agency Traffic Information site, which checks for congestion on major roads.

-However some journeys are vital, so here are some hints and tips for driving in Wintery conditions.
+However some journeys are vital, so here are some hints and tips for driving in wintry conditions.

 Remember to take your breakdown telephone help-line number with you on all journeys.
 If you’re affected by snow, storms or high winds and need help with making a claim, MORE THAN claims helplines are available 24 hours a day.